YaleComputerSociety/website/_includes/playbook/About-Us_Membership.md

 Birthdays.

-- The `Membership` chair is the glue of the group.
-They are responsible for making sure.
+- The `Membership` chair is responsible for running the recruitment process and for making sure that the mentorship of directors and members are working.

-Responsible for removing permissions for members leaving.

 - The `Treasurer` is.